-I provide writers the sharp eye of a seasoned senior editor at one of New York’s most prestigious publishing firms, the visceral reactions of an avid reader, and the invested interest of their smartest friend who wants to see them succeed.
+I provide writers the sharp eye of a seasoned editor at one of New York’s most prestigious publishing firms, the visceral reactions of an avid reader, and the invested interest of their smartest friend who wants to see them succeed.

 Are your characters compelling?
 Is their behavior credible?
 Is the story well-paced?
 Does the plot have tension?
 Will readers care enough to finish the book?